 Dr. Tomáš Kušta from the Czech University of Life Sciences says that their frequency may actually be much higher.

 “The real numbers are likely much higher than the official data.
 Some estimates exist.
-But there is no statistic that provides a reliable number, such as that there are 50,000 or 70,000 collisions with deer, which are high numbers.
-To give you a perspective, just over 100,000 deer are hunted in the Czech Republic, so it is a problem.”
+But there is no statistic that provides a reliable number.
+For example according to some estimates such that there are 50,000 or 70,000 collisions with roe deer per year, which are high numbers.
+To give you a perspective, just over 100,000 roe deer are hunted in the Czech Republic, so it is a problem.”